PeterLarsen-CPH/HallWayLight-for-SmartThings/README.md

       The way the app checks for ownership, is by checking whether the bulbs level has changed or not.
       The reason for doing it that way and not by atomic-state, is that groovy on smartthings, doesn’t really support threading and therefore very often lead to race-conditions.

+      The four periods of the day, have been hardcoded:
+       DAY => sunrise to sunset
+       EVENING => sunset to 23:00pm, friday and saturday to 23:59pm MORNING => sunrise to 6:00am, saturday and sunday to 7:45am NIGHT => the time betwwen EVENING and MORNING

  * Of other things planned…: